L1Ryx/L1Ryx/README.md

 - Technical Audio: Wwise, FMOD
 - Collaboration: Git, Perforce, Jira, Confluence

 I've worked as a Software Engineering Intern on the _Call of Duty_ franchise at [Activision/Raven Software](https://www.ravensoftware.com/our-games) and as a Gameplay Programmer & Tech Sound Designer at [Serious Point Games](https://www.seriouspointgames.com/) for their upcoming title, _The Ski Lodge Murder_.
+I co-founded the [Hopkins Game Dev Society](https://www.hopkinsgamedevsociety.com/), where we empower Johns Hopkins University students to create games by providing formal mentorship and hosting career-building events.

 When I’m not working on professional projects, I like building personal games and implementing cool game design ideas (glorified shower thoughts).
 This page is a brief introduction to my work and a showcase of some of the more recent personal projects I’ve worked on.